-Jade plants might be interesting to those who just love succulents, and need to have them all.
+Jade plant might be interesting to those who just love succulents, and need to have them all.
 Well luckily, you can have them matured really quickly.

 In no time, you will have a plant up to 5 feet tall that can have a really long lifetime.
-As you probably know, similar to cacti, succulents store water in their leaves and are accustomed to dry areas (climates).
-They do prefer a lot of sun and temperatures of up to 75 degrees Fahrenheit.
+It prefers a lot of sun and temperatures of up to 75 degrees Fahrenheit.

-Keep in mind that jade plants are susceptible to pest infestations and that mealybugs can infest them.
-These bugs are easily recognizable as they look like miniature cotton balls.
+Keep in mind that jade plant is susceptible to pest infestations and that mealybugs can infest it easily.
 You can use some sprays to deal with these nasty pests, or rub alcohol on a cotton swab and clean the plant with it.

-For more on this gorgeous plant, check our ultimate jade plant care guide where you can learn every single step to growing it successfully indoors!
+For more on this gorgeous plant, check our ultimate jade plant care guide where you can learn every single step to grow it successfully indoors!

 Dieffenbachia is an interesting plant with large leaves that comes from tropical areas.
 It has a sturdy stem and greenish leaves colored with yellow or white stripes.